TartarusFire/2D-Tile-Engine-Java-/README.md

   - The total block limit is one unsigned short or 2^16-1 different blocks

 • Hitbox Engine
-  - Allows for teh creation of a Hitbox Object if you don't want to hardcode a few values in your own Character class
+  - Allows for the creation of a Hitbox Object if you don't want to hardcode a few values in your own Character class

 • Lightweight
   - pretty much just a few objects that allow for easy versatility

+# Installation Instructions
+  • JAR
+    - For use with Eclipse:
+      1) Right click on your project folder
+      2) Click Preferences
+      3) Look in the list for 'Java Build Path'
+      4) Click on the tab 'Libraries'
+      5) Click Add External Jar
+        - Find and add the external JAR
+      6) Use this syntax to use the JAR: import tftileengine.*;
+        - Read the JavaDoc For More Information

+  • Compiling the source
+    1) Make sure to include all files, including the README.md and LICENSE.txt
+    2) Compile into a normal jar - not a runnable jar
+    3) Follow JAR instructions